amar-rokade/shopping_web/README.md

-# spider-webdev-3
+# Shopping website Basic Structure for seller and Buyer
 the project in django web framework .
-I used jquery and bootstrap for frontend development.
+I used jquery and bootstrap for frontend development with some ajax request